digital rooting garden

 you can check out the first part of my never-ending fedi guide here.

-the first part of the guide covers the basics of the fediverse, mastodon, and most of the features. this part will cover #Fediquette and server recommendation.
+the first part of the guide covers the basics of the fediverse, mastodon, and most of the features. this part will cover #Fediquette and servers.

 #FediGuide